sky-shine/t113_mangopi_dts/README.md

-# ***Tina Linux SDK for D1-H is not available now!
-This repo may be updated after new opensource SDK being released.
+# ***To be updated...

-It says that new opensource SDK will be released at new site, but I don't know when and where the opensource SDK will be.
+Now opensource SDK is released at awol and NDA SDK is released at allwinnertech.

-# ***Steps as follows is out of date!
+So D1-H SDK is not available at allwinnertech now.

+Go to awol to download D1-H SDK: https://bbs.aw-ol.com/topic/3947/

+# *** Following Steps have not been checked yet***

 Added mangopi-sbc MQ Dual board level files for Tina Linux SDK D1-H